 Betty Buckley Biography (Wikipedia)

-Betty Lynn Buckley (born July 3, 1947) is an American stage, film and television actress, and singer.
-She starred from 1977 to 1981 on the ABC series Eight Is Enough, before going on to win the 1983 Tony Award for Best Featured Actress in a Musical for her role as Grizabella in the original Broadway production of Cats.
-Her other musical roles include playing Norma Desmond in Sunset Boulevard from 1994 to 1996, in both London and New York, receiving an Olivier Award nomination.
-She is a 2012 American Theater Hall of Fame inductee.
+Betty Lynn Buckley (born July 3, 1947) is an American actress and singer.
+She won the 1983 Tony Award for Best Featured Actress in a Musical for her role as Grizabella in the original Broadway production of Cats.
+She went on to play Norma Desmond in Sunset Boulevard (1994–96) in both London and New York, receiving a 1995 Olivier Award nomination for Best Actress in a Musical, and was nominated for the 1997 Tony Award for Best Actress in a Musical for Triumph of Love.
+Her other Broadway credits include 1776 (1969), Pippin (1973), and The Mystery of Edwin Drood (1985).
+She is also a two-time Daytime Emmy Award nominee, a two-time Grammy Award nominee, and a 2012 American Theater Hall of Fame inductee.

 Betty Buckley Tracks